-The United States (U.S.) Department of Energy (DOE) provides space nuclear systems to the National Aeronautics and Space Administration (NASA) for use on civilian space missions with special requirements for spacecraft electrical power and thermal heating.
-These energy sources fall into two general classes, either Radioisotope Power Systems (RPSs) for electrical power or Radioisotope Heater Units (RHUs) for local component heating.
-RPSs are compact and light weight, have long lives, and are highly reliable.
+- 1. The United States Department of Energy provides space nuclear power systems to the National Aeronautics and Space Administration (NASA) for use on civilian space missions with special requirements for spacecraft electrical power and thermal heating.
+These energy sources fall into two general classes, either radioisotope power systems (RPSs) for electrical power or radioisotope heater units (RHUs) for local component heating.
+RPSs are compact and lightweight, have long lives, and are highly reliable.
 They are enabling for space missions where the use of solar energy is impractical.
-At the time of this writing the U.S. space program has two types of RPSs: the Radioisotope Thermoelectric Generator (RTG) and the Stirling Radioisotope Generator (SRG).
-All previous U.S. RPS missions have used RTGs.
-The SRG is still under development.

-The planets and moons and their surfaces are often distant and shadowed from the sun or have harsh environments.
+At the time of this writing, the United States space programme has two types of RPSs: the radioisotope thermoelectric generator (RTG) and the advanced stirling radioisotope generator (ASRG).
+All previous United States RPS missions have used RTGs.
+The ASRG is still under development. - 2.
+The planets and moons and their surfaces are often distant and shadowed from the Sun or have harsh environments.
 Use of RPSs is currently the only means available to carry out these explorations.
 Radioisotopes, however, represent a hazard.
-From the earliest days when a SNAP-3 was displayed on President Eisenhower's desk in January 1959, safety has been and continues to be a central consideration of the U.S. space nuclear power program [US DOE, 1987].
-In carrying out those explorations over the past 50 years we have harnessed that power, evaluated the potential hazards, controlled the risks and successfully and safely extended our knowledge of the solar system, consistent with the "Safety Framework for Nuclear Power Source Applications in Outer Space" (UN/IAEA Safety Framework) [UNCOPUOS, 2009] This paper will discuss how the DOE performs a nuclear launch safety analysis.
+From the earliest days when a SNAP-3 was displayed on President Eisenhower's desk in January 1959, safety has been and continues to be a central consideration of the United States space nuclear power programme.
+In carrying out those explorations over the past 50 years, the United States has harnessed that power, evaluated the potential hazards, controlled the risks and successfully and safely extended its knowledge of the solar system, consistent with the Safety Framework for Nuclear Power Source Applications in Outer Space (A/AC.105/934).
+This paper will discuss how the Department of Energy performs a nuclear launch safety analysis.